one06cm127/claude-cursor-mcp/README.md

 ## Setup

-See the full installation guide at the project page, or follow the steps below.
+See the full installation guide at the link above, or follow the steps below.

 ### Step 1 — Install the Cursor Extension